 Given the country's frequent water shortages - particularly in times of drought - we have seen increasing investment target the water infrastructure sector.
-For instance, the government of Iran opened the fifth and sixth units of a wastewater treatment plant in southern Tehran in March 2015.
+For example, the government of Iran opened the fifth and sixth units of a wastewater treatment plant in southern Tehran in March 2015.
 The plant will cover more than 1mn people and produce 16,000MW of electricity annually.
 The project is part of a wider project, Tehran Sewerage Project, covering more than 11mn people in Tehran.
 The government has also allocated IRR20trn (USD713.6mn) to implement six other sewage treatment projects across Tehran, according to President Hassan Rouhani.

 Iran's challenging environment for investment has increased the country's dependency on multilateral agencies funding for infrastructure projects.
-In fact, the Islamic Development Bank (IDB) approved a EUR144mn (USD197.61mn) loan for the development of water and wastewater projects in the Iranian province of Fars in February 2014.
+In addition to the above mentioned project for te Sarney Dam, the Islamic Development Bank (IDB) also approved a EUR144mn (USD197.61mn) loan for the development of water and wastewater projects in the Iranian province of Fars in February 2014.
 The fund will be utilised by Iran's Water & Wastewater Company to construct wastewater facilities in Abadeh, Fasa, Darab, Sepidan, Neiriz and Firouzabad, according to Water & Wastewater Company's MD, Hamid Reza Janbaz.
 In addition, the IDB also earmarked EUR200mn (USD250.17mn) for building rural wastewater networks in Iran in November 2014.